 Whey protein isolates usually have a higher concentration of protein and have been filtered removing much of the lactose, minerals, and fat.
 Patients can get more protein in smaller portions which makes these the preferred bariatric protein shakes.
 Patients also report that isolates tend to mix better, taste better, and are lactose-free so they do not mind drinking them.

 Whey protein concentrates contain lower amounts of protein and are higher in lactose concentration.
-They can also contain different levels of carbohydrates and fat so while the protein quality may be good, the amount of protein contained may be insufficient and other ingredients may be counterproductive.
+They can also contain different levels of carbohydrates and fat.
+While the protein quality may be good.
+The amount of protein contained may be insufficient and other ingredients may be counterproductive.
 It is important to read the nutritional information on the label to ensure the product is what you need.

-Bottom line: look for high amounts of IAA amino acids with scores of 100 or close to 100 on the PDCAAS scale and choose an Isolate.
+Bottom line: Look for high amounts of IAA amino acids.
+With scores of 100 or close to 100 on the PDCAAS scale choose an Isolate.
 They are a bit more expensive but let’s face it, the digestive challenges faced after bariatric surgery are already enough.
 Protein is non-negotiable and you need between 60-80 grams a day.
 Your doctor will provide you with your unique dosage.

 Liven Up Your Bariatric Protein Shakes

-You can add other approved ingredients into your protein shakes to help keep things interesting.
-This will assist you in getting your 64 oz of liquid a day as well as help to meet your daily protein requirements.
+You can add other approved ingredients to your protein shakes to help keep things interesting.
+This will assist you in getting your 64 oz of liquid a day.
+As well as help to meet your daily protein requirements.

-- Freeze a prepared protein shake in ice cube trays and then either blend them up for a nice frozen treat or incorporate them when making other protein shakes.
+- Put protein shakes in ice cube trays and freeze.
+Blend the cubes for a frozen treat, or add them to other protein shakes.

-What Can I Drink Instead of Protein Shakes?
+What Can I Drink Instead of Bariatric Protein Shake?

 Consult with your bariatric surgeon or nutritionist if you cannot tolerate protein shakes at all.
 There are some alternatives to protein shakes after bariatric surgery.
-Unsweetened soy milk is a good source of protein or If you just want to add some variety, there are clear protein shakes that come in flavors like berry, orange, lemon and there is also protein water.
+Soy milk and protein shakes/water offer protein without added sweeteners.
+They come in a variety of flavors, such as berry, orang,e and lemon.

-Unflavored protein powders can be added to your choice of zero-calorie drink and some specialty bariatric vitamin companies also offer soups that are low carb and high protein that mix with hot water for a nice change.
+You can add unflavored protein powders to your choice of zero–calorie drink, and some specialty bariatric vitamin companies offer low-carb, high-protein soups that you can mix with hot water for a nice change.

-Bariatric surgery is just the beginning of your weight loss journey and dietary restrictions will be part of your new “normal” from now on.
+Bariatric surgery is just the beginning of your weight loss journey and dietary restrictions will be part of it.
 Protein shakes and supplements can help you obtain the recommended daily dosage, and avoid muscle loss and complications from deficiencies.